poloey/11_feni_oct_4/readme.md

 if you get any Error or typo in this page. please let me know I will correct this for you.

 ## how to write something in html page through js
-you can write content inside `html document` through javaScript in lot of ways.
+We can write content inside `html document` through javaScript in lot of ways.
 Today I have showed how can we write something in html page using `id` selector.
 first create a `id`  inside `html` file.
 Let id name is `kayes`

 ~~~html